Ekansh345/Implementation-of-dsp-algorithms-on-a-microcontroller/README.md

 ## Overview

 This project develops and implements Digital Signal Processing (DSP) algorithms using MATLAB for verification and the STM32 Nucleo G474RE microcontroller for real-time execution.
 The focus is on an **Exponential Moving Average (EMA) low-pass filter**.
+The various algorithms are developed by varying choice of numerical integration techniques
 The project is part of a Capstone Research Project.

 ## Features

-* Algorithm development and verification in MATLAB
+* Algorithm development based on different numerical integration techniques.
+* Testing of algorithms on MATLAB to confirm and plot expected results.
-* Implementation of DSP algorithms on Nucleo G474RE microcontroller
+* Implementation of the developed algorithms on Nucleo G474RE microcontroller
 * Real-time signal processing and hardware testing
-* Modular and reusable code structure for embedded DSP applications

 ## Hardware